 NetLogo should work on standard Debian-based and Red Hat-based Linux distributions.
-The NetLogo tarball includes a copy of the Java 8 runtime.
+The NetLogo tarball includes a copy of the Java 17 runtime.
+NetLogo can run using a different Java installed on your system of version 11 or higher.